artisin/teFlow/README.md

-# teFlow _functional-ish* pipeline for control and flow_
+# teFlow _A pipeline for control and flow_

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)
 [![Build Status](https://travis-ci.org/artisin/teFlow.svg?branch=master)](https://travis-ci.org/artisin/teFlow)
 [![Dependencies Status](https://david-dm.org/artisin/teFlow.svg)](https://david-dm.org/artisin/teFlow)

-## Note!!!
+## Important!!!!
-As I dive deeper into the world of functional programming I can no longer recommend you use this package and <s>in the future I plan to re-haul this whole idea</s>, nevertheless, it does work and its a interesting concept.

-*
-**It's not by any means functional by your typical definition.
-This is what I thought the construct that is called functional programing implied.
-I was close-ish but wrong.
-If you think this idea is neat or want to learn more you should check out** [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide).
+I wrote this package early in my career because I needed a better way to control Functions and data flow.
+At the time of creation, I thought this was what functional programming entailed or was?
+Nevertheless, while I do not recommend you use this package it is an interesting concept, and it works, it fucking works hella magic considering I created this at a time when I had little idea what I was doing.
+(I still don’t know what I’m doing, but I do have a little better idea.)
+It’s the backbone of [`ctr`](https://github.com/ctr-lang/ctr), and it did the job for the time, but like I said previously I don’t recommend you use this package.

 ## Intro